digi-trade/connect/source/includes/_account.en.md

-# 账户操作相关
+# Account operation related

-账户操作业务错误列表
+List of Account Operation Business Errors

-错误 | 含义
+Error | Description
 ---------- | -------
-PA001 | Cabital account id 不存在
+PA001 | Cabital account id does not exist
-PA002 | 账户可用余额不足
+PA002 | Insufficient account available balance
-PA003 | 该笔交易未达到最小限额
-PA004 | 该笔交易超过最大限额
-PA005 | 请求的交易类型不可用
-PA006 | 请求的交易请求的币种不可用
-PA007 | Quote 已经过期
+PA003 | The transaction has not reached the minimum limit PA004 | The transaction exceeds the maximum limit PA005 | The requested transaction type is not available PA006 | The currency of the requested transaction request is not available PA007 | Quote has been expired
-PA008 | 2FA（OTP）不正确
+PA008 | Incorrect 2FA (OTP)
-PA009 | 该客户的KYC状态尚未匹配
-PA010 | 2FA (OTP) 特指 Google Authenticator未设置
+PA009 | The customer’s KYC status has not yet been matched PA010 | 2FA (OTP) is not set properly
-PA011 | Convert的Quote用法不正确（Invalid Calculation）
+PA011 | Convert's Quote usage is incorrect (Invalid Calculation)

 <!-- ## 获取用户提现限额